SeldonIO/seldon-core/doc/source/servers/batch.md

 However currently the implementation uses the Seldon Client which does not leverage quite a few optimization requirements to increase the performance of processing, such as re-using a requests.py session.
 However even without these optimisations the worker will still reach a highly concurrent performance, and these optimizations will be introduced as adoption of this component (and feedback) grows.

+### Micro batching

+When using the batch processor CLI you can specify a `batch-size` parameter which can group multiple predictions into a single request.
+This allows you to take advantage of the higher performance this provides for some models, and reduce networking overhead.
+The response will be split back into multiple single prediction responses so that the output file looks identical to running the processor with a batch size of 1.

+Currently we only support micro batching for `ndarray` and `tensor` payload types.